Sex Pistols at Manchester Lesser Free Trade Hall films sell for £15k

 Auctioneer Paul Fairweather said the films were "as unique as you can get".

-Often described as one of the most influential gigs of all time, about 40 people were in the audience for the first show on 4 June 1976, including Hook, who has said he was so inspired by what he saw, he bought a bass the next day.
+Often described as one of the most influential gigs of all time, about 40 people were in the audience for the first show on 4 June 1976, including Peter Hook, who has said he was so inspired by what he saw, he bought a bass the next day.

 He and friend Bernard Sumner, who was also there, went on to form Joy Division with Ian Curtis, who attended the 20 July gig, and later New Order.